Shikha-Tiwari-Hub/vsdRiscvSoc/README.md

 # OBJECTIVE
 To successfully complete the initial task of the **VSD RISC-V SoC** by setting up a fully functional RISC-V environment using a prebuilt GCC toolchain, Spike ISA simulator, and Proxy Kernel.
 The goal is verified by executing a custom uniqueness test program on the simulated RISC-V platform.
 # Prerequisites
-1. Ubuntu 20.04 or later (Linux environment recommended) \
+1. Ubuntu 20.04 or later (Linux environment recommended).
-2. Do **not** open or mount the Ubuntu ISO manually — it's only needed during OS installation.\
+2. Do **not** open or mount the Ubuntu ISO manually — it's only needed during OS installation.
 3. Use the terminal inside your installed Ubuntu system for all steps below.

 # Environment Setup Instructions